Flanging: Origin

 Others have attributed it to George Chkiantz, an engineer at Olympic Studios in Barnes, London.
-One of the first instances on a pop recording was the Small Faces' 1967 single "Itchycoo Park", recorded at Olympic and engineered by Chkiantz's colleague Glyn Johns.
+Two early British pop examples of flanging occur in the Small Faces' single "Itchycoo Park" alongside Cat Stevens single "A Bad Night" (both 1967), both recorded at Olympic and engineered by Chkiantz's colleague Glyn Johns.

 The first stereo flanging is credited to producer Eddie Kramer, in the coda of Jimi Hendrix's "Bold as Love" (1967).
 Kramer said in the 1990s that he read BBC Radiophonic Workshop journals for ideas and circuit diagrams.

 In 1968, the record producer for the Litter, Warren Kendrick, devised a method to precisely control flanging by placing two 15 ips (inches per second) stereo Ampex tape recorders side by side.
 The take-up reel of recorder A and supply reel of B were disabled, as were channel 2 of recorder A, channel 1 of recorder B and the erase head of recorder B. The tape was fed left-to-right across both recorders and an identical signal was recorded on each channel of the tape, but displaced by approximately 18 inches along the length of the tape.
 During recording, an ordinary screwdriver was wedged between the recorders to make the tape run "uphill" and "downhill."
 The same configuration was employed during the playback/mixdown to a third recorder.
 The screwdriver was moved back and forth to cause the two signals to diverge, then converge.
 The latter technique permits zero point flanging; i.e., the lagging signal crosses over the leading signal and the signals change places.

 A similar "jet plane-like" effect can occur naturally in long distance shortwave radio music broadcasts.
 In this case the delays are caused by variable radio wave propagation time and multipath radio interference.